Zion Half Marathon

 Option #3: Shipped To You (US residents only)

 There is a cost of $20 if you want to have your bib and race shirt mailed to you.
-We do this as a convenience for runners not able to get into town before the close of the expo.
+We do this as a convenience for runners not able to get into town before the close of bib pickup on Friday.
 This option is only available BEFORE the final price jump.

 Refunds: Once your package is shipped, you are officially checked in to the race and no longer qualify for our refund, deferment, or transfer options.